 Large cracks or dead zones on the trunk

-Trees can split or develop large cracks or dead zones due to physical impact, when they sway violently in rough weather or if they are struck by lightning.
-It is important to have them checked for structural integrity so that they don’t fall onto houses or on people without warning.
+Trees can split or develop large cracks or dead zones due to physical impact when they sway violently in rough weather or when struck by lightning.
+It is important to have them checked for structural integrity, so they don’t fall onto houses or people without warning.

-Note: It’s also your responsibility as a good citizen to report dangerous council trees so that they can be removed or trimmed before they cause damage or injure pedestrians.
-Most cities have hotlines or online forms you can use to report dangerous trees you’ve spotted in public areas such as parks and highways.
+Note: Your responsibility as a good citizen is to report dangerous council trees so they can be removed or trimmed before they cause damage or injure pedestrians.
+Most cities have hotlines or online forms to report dangerous trees you’ve spotted in public areas such as parks and highways.

 Dead or rotting Limbs

 The second common sign of a dangerous tree is rotten or dead branches.
 Trees with dead branches should be removed (the branches not the tree) because they can fall onto houses, people, or motorists without warning.

 Compromised branches also become dangerous projectiles in rough winds or during a storm.
 You can avoid this by having your trees trimmed or pruned regularly.
 Trimming gets rid of large branches to balance the crown or lessen its density, especially before hurricane season.
 Pruning gets rid of the deadwood, rotting, or disease-infested branches that can easily break off and cause damage or injure people.

 Sometimes it may be difficult to identify dangerous branches on a large tree especially if it tends to shed its leaves and go into dormancy in fall and winter.
 A trained arborist can climb the tree and have a close look at the branches to see if they pose any danger.
 Sometimes, you don’t even need to cut off compromised branches if they can be saved through tree cabling or bracing.